ruanjinxiong/wp-auto-post-helper/README.md

 ## Recounting Usage in wp-admin

 Visit **Tools → Recount Media Usage** in the WordPress dashboard and press **Recount Usage** to trigger an AJAX-powered scan of your standard posts (`post` post type).
-The helper tallies how often each attachment appears by parsing image links in post content, caches the per-link totals in a transient, and after the scan maps each link to an attachment using the `_wp_attached_file` meta before writing refreshed counts.
+The helper tallies how often each attachment appears by parsing image links in post content and, after the scan, maps each link to an attachment using the `_wp_attached_file` meta before writing refreshed counts.

 ## Requirements